Sand. Sweat. Sun. A cooling wind to follow, from jumping out of a plane.

-Skwakopmund sits on the Skeleton Coast in Namibia, nestled between the oldest desert in the world and the Atlantic ocean.
+Swakopmund sits on the Skeleton Coast in Namibia, nestled between the oldest desert in the world and the Atlantic Ocean.
 For me it was an active place, full of far too many activities to try during my two days there.

 It offers the small town charms of dive bars, Sunday farmer’s markets, people who recognize you after a day or two, and of course, a wide array of adventure activities.